 About

-[See my 13-company “angel” start-up portfolio…]
+[See my 13-company “angel” technology start-up company portfolio]

 I started this blog for high school and college students because: